shortpatti/aboutme/_docs/kb-article-samples.md

 2. **For new user accounts**, accounts without a local profile, and anonymous accounts need to generate a local profile upon logon.
 The creation of the original profile might take time.
 Make sure to verify if local copies of the user profiles are cached or deleted on logoff.
 If so, this slows down logons if they get deleted on logoff using a Microsoft Policy.
 The profile rebuilding on the server each time the user logs in slows down the logon.

-3. **Is Citrix User Profile Management (UPM) is being used to manage user profiles?** If so, disable the service on one server and then retest.
+3. **Is Citrix User Profile Management (UPM) being used to manage user profiles?** If so, disable the service on one server and then retest.
 If the issue improves, look over your Citrix UPM policies because there might be a configuration causing the problem.
 To enable UPM logging, see [CTX126723 - How to Enable and Retrieve Profile Management Log Files]().